Graph-COM/xgdl/README.md

 # XGDL
 XGDL (eXplainability for Geometric Deep Learning) is an explainability library for scientific tasks using geometric deep learning.
+(The interface is in a state of ongoing enhancement.)
 ______________________________________________________________________
 ## Features
 - The implementation of 13 methods including self-interpretable (inherent) and post-hoc methods